Ranking your products in Amazon search is key if you want to be a successful Amazon seller.

 There are many things you could do to create video content for your product, no matter how “boring” it might be.

 You could also collaborate with influencers to help them create video content on your product, such as reviews or unboxing videos – like the example below.

-While it’s a slight diversion from the topic of ranking, it’s worth mentioning, as there are influencers out there who are already in the habit of creating content for their channel, and it might be easier than you think to get them to make a video on your product and introduce it to their audience.
+While it’s a slight diversion from the topic of ranking, it’s worth mentioning.
+There are influencers out there who are already in the habit of creating content for their channel, and it’s easier than you think to get them to make a video on your product and introduce it to their audience.

 You may just need to pay them with a free product and a one-off commission, or commissions based on how many people they refer.